IvanOmelchenkoIP/OS-Courses/Course-2/Marked-Exercises-4/task-1/README.md

 | page replacement policy | FIFO with dirty/clean list | LRU with active/inactive list |

-## Task 2- The biggest difference between older and newer operating systems is…
+## Question 3- The biggest difference between older and newer operating systems is…

 - security